Trouble at your Mill

 Heritage at risk — and a charity in trouble

 The House Mill appears on Historic England’s Heritage at Risk Register.
 While efforts have been made to safeguard the building fabric, heritage is about more than masonry.
-A site that is closed, inactive and inaccessible loses relevance — and, over time, value.
+A site that appears closed, inactive and inaccessible loses relevance — and, over time, value.
 Its absence from public life is itself a risk.

 What needs to change